Class of 2015

 Christopher W. Genheimer

-A 2002 cum laude graduate of Virginia Polytechnic Institute and State University with a Bachelor of Science degree in biology, Genheimer is a member of Gamma Beta Phi academic honor society and Phi Sigma biological honor society.
-His professional experience includes employment with Tengion Inc. and TechLab Inc. as a research associate.
-He is the co-holder of numerous provisional and approved United States patents and a co-author of forty published research articles.
+A 2002 cum laude graduate of Virginia Polytechnic Institute and State University with a Bachelor of Science degree in biology, Genheimer is a member of the Gamma Beta Phi academic honor society and Phi Sigma biological honor society.
+Prior to enrolling in law school, Genheimer spent over ten years advancing medical research in the diagnostic and regenerative medicine fields.
+He is the co-author of over forty published research articles and co-inventor of two U.S. patents.
 He was awarded a certificate from the journal Anaerobe recognizing that a research article he co-authored was a top referenced article between the years 2008-2010.
-He is an Eagle Scout, the highest rank obtainable in the Boy Scouts of America.
-During the summer of 2013, Genheimer served as an extern with the Triad Area Inception Micro Angel Fund (IMAF) and the Small Business and Technology Development Center (SBTDC), where he was exposed to private equity transactions and due diligence while having the opportunity to engage in hands-on work in business transactions including licensing agreements and securities regulation.
-Genheimer currently serves as Staff Editor for the Elon Law Review and has been named to the Dean’s List.
+During the summer of 2013, Genheimer externed with the Triad Area Inception Micro Angel Fund (IMAF) where he engaged in private equity transactions, due diligence and securities regulation.
+In the summer of 2014, Genheimer was a summer associate at the intellectual property law firm Sughrue Mion PLLC, where he leveraged his scientific background to aid clients in the drafting and prosecution of U.S. patent applications and in litigation matters under the Hatch-Waxman Act and Biologics Price Competition and Innovation Act (BPCIA).
+Genheimer is an Eagle Scout and a volunteer with AARP Tax Aide.
+He currently serves as online editor of the Elon Law Review and treasurer of the Tax Law Interest Group at Elon Law.

 Katherine Anne Lester